miptleha/miptleha-blog/_posts/2020-03-13-How to stop programming.md

 undernourished Indian will probably ask you, how work is progressing.
 Clear he does it only out of politeness.
-He is although Indian, but also a normal man.
-AND also saw all this work in a coffin and in white Folders.
-And now he’s thinking not about you at all, but about the red "jaguar" and about some daughter Brahmin from the board of directors.
+He is although indian, but also a normal man.
+And also saw all this work in a coffin and in white folders.
+And now he’s thinking not about you at all, but about the red Jaguar and about some daughter Brahmin from the board of directors.
 Therefore everything what you need is to fill in two minutes joint elevator trip a few words on the lofty language mentioned above.

-And then you go out on your floor, you collect wards of the Chinese with laptops, look at them with kind eyes and telepathically share with them happiness and joy (magic sound
+And then you go out on your floor, you collect wards of the chinese with laptops, look at them with kind eyes and telepathically share with them happiness and joy (magic sound